Aicken, Edward (served as Ekien, Edward)

 Conlig Orange Hall

-In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Edward Ekien was born in Newtownards, he lived in Conlig and enlisted in Belfast.
+In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Private Edward Ekien (No 8289) was born in Newtownards, lived in Conlig and enlisted in Belfast.

-In the Commonwealth War Graves Commission (CWGC) website it is recorded that Edward Ekien was a son of Mrs Isabella Ladlow and the husband of Sarah Ekien of Conlig.
+In the Commonwealth War Graves Commission (CWGC) website it is recorded that Private Edward Ekien (No 8289) was a son of Mrs Isabella Ladlow and the husband of Sarah Ekien of Conlig.

 In different records there are at least seven variations in the spelling of Isabella’s maiden surname: Aicken, Aiken, Acken, Ackien, Aichen, Eiken and Ekien.

 In different records there are at least eight variations in the spelling of Richard’s surname: Laidlaw, Leadlie, Leadley, Leddley, Ledlie, Ledley, Ladley and Ladlow.